 There are two types of lenses in terms of focal length – one which comes with a fixed focal length and the other which has a variable focal length.
-We call the first as prime lenses and the second as zoom lenses.
-There are advantages and disadvantages to both these type of lenses.
+We call the first prime lenses and the second zoom lenses.
+There are advantages and disadvantages to both these types of lenses.
 Let’s take a closer look.

 Examples of a prime lens are the Nikkor 50mm f/1.4D and the Nikkor 85mm f/1.8 G. Since these lenses don’t have a zooming mechanism they contain fewer elements.
 Resultantly, they are lighter compared to their zoom brethren.

 A lot of photographers prefer prime lenses to zoom lenses.
 They say that these lenses are a lot ‘simpler’ to shoot with.
 But the inherent disability of these lenses is that you have to use your feet a lot more than you normally do in order to manually ‘zoom’ in and out.

 Zoom lenses, on the other hand, have the ability to change their focal length within a maximum and minimum value.
 Therefore with a single lens, you are able to get a wide-angle shot and then adjust the focal length (zoom in) to capture a subject that is much further away.